ilg/LambdaMLM/README.md

 - `members` The list of members.
 - `name` The descriptive human-readable name of the list.
 - `subject-tag` The tag to prepend to the subject.
+- `bounce-limit` The number of bounces a member is allowed before they no longer receives list emails (defaults to 5).
 - `reply-to-list` Whether the `Reply-to:` header should be set to the list address (defaults to `false`).
 - `open-subscription` Whether the list allows users to subscribe themselves (defaults to `false`).
 - `closed-unsubscription` Whether the list prevents members from unsubscribing themselves (defaults to `false`).